sudipX/Machine-Learning-Implementations/Perceptron & Multilayer Perceptron/README.md

-# Multi-Layer Perceptron from Scratch using NumPy
+# A Simple Multi-Layer Perceptron Implemented from Scratch using NumPy

+## Abstract
+This project presents a minimal implementation of a Multi-Layer Perceptron (MLP) built entirely using NumPy.
+The objective is to explicitly derive and implement forward propagation, binary cross-entropy loss, and backpropagation without relying on any deep learning frameworks.
+The model is evaluated on a synthetic two-class dataset in 2D space, demonstrating how gradient-based learning operates at a fundamental level.

-## Overview
+## 1. Introduction

-This project implements a Multi-Layer Perceptron (MLP) from scratch using only NumPy.
-No deep learning frameworks such as PyTorch, TensorFlow, or scikit-learn are used.
-The goal is to understand how neural networks work internally by implementing forward propagation, loss computation, and backpropagation manually.

-The model performs binary classification on a simple synthetic dataset with two Gaussian-distributed classes.

----
+Neural networks are typically abstracted away by modern frameworks such as PyTorch or TensorFlow.
+While this enables scalability, it often hides the underlying mechanics of learning.
+This implementation reconstructs a basic neural network from first principles to clarify how gradients flow through layers and how parameters are updated using gradient descent.

+The task considered is binary classification on a simple synthetic dataset where two classes are generated from Gaussian distributions centered at (0, 0) and (2, 2).
+Although the problem is linearly separable, a non-linear model is used to illustrate the full training pipeline of a neural network.

-## Dataset
+## 2. Model Architecture

-We generate a simple 2D dataset:

-- Class 0: points centered around (0, 0)
-- Class 1: points centered around (2, 2)

-Each class contains 100 samples, resulting in a total of 200 data points.
+The network consists of an input layer with 2 features, one hidden layer with 4 neurons, and a single output neuron.
+Sigmoid activation is used in both hidden and output layers.

+Let the input be denoted as \(X \in \mathbb{R}^{2 \times m}\), where \(m\) is the number of training samples.

+The forward propagation is defined as:

 \[
-X \in \mathbb{R}^{200 \times 2}, \quad y \in \{0,1\}^{200 \times 1}
+Z_1 = W_1 X + b_1
 \]

-The dataset is shuffled and split into:
-- 80% training set
-- 20% test set

----

-## Model Architecture

-The neural network consists of:

-- Input layer: 2 features
-- Hidden layer: 4 neurons (sigmoid activation)
-- Output layer: 1 neuron (sigmoid activation)

-Structure:

-2 → 4 → 1

----

-## Forward Propagation

-Let:

-- \(A_0 = X^T\)
-- \(W_1, b_1\): parameters of hidden layer
-- \(W_2, b_2\): parameters of output layer

-### Hidden Layer

 \[
-Z_1 = W_1 A_0 + b_1
-\]

-\[
 A_1 = \sigma(Z_1)
 \]

-### Output Layer

 \[
 Z_2 = W_2 A_1 + b_2